The History of Plumbing in Geelong

 Many early explorers chose not to settle in the region.
 That changed in the 1830s as steady growth in the wool industry led to settlement in the area.
 When the gold rush struck two decades later, Geelong blossomed into a fully fledged town.

 When it came to water, Geelong was actually one of the most progressive regional centres.
-A breakwater constructed in 1840 across the Barwon River separated saltier water from the lower reaches and fresher, inland water for drinking.
+The construction of a breakwater across the Barwon River in 1840 separated saltier water from the lower reaches and fresher, inland water for drinking.

-But as the local industry grew the Barwon River and nearby Corio Bay became increasingly polluted.
+However, as the local industry grew, so too did the pollution levels in the Barwon River and nearby Corio Bay.

 At the time that just wasn’t a big deal, though.

 The Introduction of Piped Water